Lumavate-Team/documentation/docs/3-CLI.rst

 Setting up Profiles
 ^^^^^^^^^^^^^^^^^^^

  Profiles allow users to send commands to a specific organization.
 Most commands in the CLI require a profile.
-Profiles can be setup using the :ref:`Lumavate pre-set command<profile preset configuration>` or using :ref:`your own configuration<profile your own configuration>`.
+Profiles can be setup using the :ref:`Lumavate pre-set command<profile preset configuration>` or :ref:`a custom configuration<profile your own configuration>`.

- You will need to have :ref:`configured an environment<Provisioning Environments>` on your machine through the CLI to configure a profile.
+ You will need to have :ref:`configured an environment<Provisioning Environments>` on your machine to configure a profile.

 .. _profile preset configuration: